holdr-fi/analytics/README.md

-API to support LBP for Hodlr.
+API to support analytics for Hodlr.
 Written using Serverless framework.

 # Viewing deployed resources (useful for getting API URL)